isgulkov/rsa-prep/README.md

 | $n = 0$ *(zero)* | $0$ | `nullptr` |
 | $n < 0$ *(negative)* | $-\lceil log_{32} |n| \rceil $ | ` new uint32_t[-len]` |

-This clever idea has been stolen directly out of [GMP's `mp_z` integer struct](https://gmplib.org/manual/Integer-Internals.html#Integer-Internals):
+This clever idea (of reusing `len` for sign, not of maximizing the chunks) has been stolen directly out of [GMP's `mp_z` integer struct](https://gmplib.org/manual/Integer-Internals.html#Integer-Internals):

 > **_mp_size**
 >